Fairly Allocating Many Goods with Few Queries: Introduction

 In Section~\ref{sec:three} we address the case of three agents.
-Our main result is an algorithm that computes an EF1 allocation for three agents with additive valuations using a logarithmic number of queries (Theorem~\ref{thm:threeadditivealgo}).
+Our main result is an algorithm that computes an EF1 allocation for three agents with additive utilities using a logarithmic number of queries (Theorem~\ref{thm:threeadditivealgo}).
 Our algorithm adapts the Selfridge-Conway procedure, a classical \emph{cake-cutting} protocol for computing an envy-free allocation of a heterogeneous \emph{divisible} good, to the setting of indivisible goods.
-In particular, as a building block we use an algorithm that, for three agents with \emph{identical} additive valuations, computes an EF1 allocation satisfying the extra property that any three predetermined goods belong to three different bundles (Lemma~\ref{lem:separate}).
+In particular, as a building block we use an algorithm that, for three agents with \emph{identical} additive utilities, computes an EF1 allocation satisfying the extra property that any three predetermined goods belong to three different bundles (Lemma~\ref{LEM:SEPARATE}).
+Moreover, we show that by adapting a recent algorithm of \citet{BCFI+19}, it is possible to compute an EF1 allocation for three agents with arbitrary monotonic utilities using a polylogarithmic number of queries (Theorem~\ref{thm:threemonotonic}).

 Finally, in Section~\ref{sec:many} we consider the setting where there can be any number of agents.
 We show that the envy cycle elimination algorithm of \citet{LMMS04} can be implemented using a relatively modest number of queries (Theorem~\ref{thm:manyupper-envygraph}).
-To complement this positive result, we conclude by presenting a lower bound on the number of queries needed to compute an EF1 allocation (Theorem~\ref{thm:manylower}).
+In addition, we propose algorithms that use fewer queries under stronger assumptions on agents' utilities, such as when the agents have identical monotonic utilities (Theorem~\ref{thm:manyupper-identical}).
+To complement these positive results, we conclude by presenting a lower bound on the number of queries needed to compute an EF1 allocation (Theorem~\ref{thm:manylower}).